Nicholas Sylvester

 Killer:

-Sylvester was invloved with the Morello gang during thier 1909 counterfeiting job.
-He often drove the wagons with people or equipment from New York to Highland, and sometimes kept guard around the farm.
+Sylvester was invloved with the Morello gang during their 1910 counterfeiting case.
+He drove the wagons for the gang, and sometimes kept guard around the farms.

-When the gang was rounded up by the secret service in 1909/1910 Sylvester was already under arrest in connection with a seperate crime.
-At the end of the counterfeiting trial Sylvester was sentenced on the first count to 10 years hard labour and a $500 fine.
-On the second count, 5 years hard labour and a $500 fine.
-His sentence was later commuted to five years and he was paroled on 21st February 1915.
+When the gang was rounded up by the Secret Service in 1909/1910 Sylvester was already under arrest in connection with a burglary.
+At the end of the counterfeiting trial Sylvester was sentenced to 15 years hard labour and a $500 fine.